josephcappadona/josephcappadona.github.io/about.md

 permalink: /about/
 ---

-Outside of work, I love to play games of all varieties (card, board, video, etc.).
+Outside of work, I love to play games of all varieties (card, board, video, sport, etc.).
 I especially love to compete in [poker](https://pokerdb.thehendonmob.com/player.php?a=r&n=601783), [chess](https://lichess.org/@/seaghost27), and [Super Smash Bros Melee](https://smash.gg/user/34c64359) and have traveled around the country to enter competitions.
 Here are some pictures from my travels:

 <div>
   <div style="display: flex; font-size: 12px;">